 Teaching Electives: 5 credits

-F. Students are also required to attend and participate in the Biomedical Research Integrity Series.
+Students are also required to attend and participate in the Biomedical Research Integrity Series.
 This is a non-credit summer course taught through the Department of Medical History & Ethics and consists of a series of lectures and discussion groups.
 NIH Trainees are required to attend every year of the duration of their federal funding.